Regulation and legislation

 Common frameworks

-The UK Common Framework Programme aims to put in place mechanisms for how official and Ministers will work together to make any changes to retained EU law.
+The UK Common Framework Programme aims to put in place mechanisms for how official and Ministers will work together to make any changes to law that was once harmonised at EU level.

-FSS is responsible for working with its counterparts across the UK to develop provisional frameworks in the following areas
+FSS is responsible for working with its counterparts across the UK to develop common frameworks in the following areas

 • Food and Feed Safety and Hygiene